 There is no lye present in the finished bars of soap or shampoo.
 While all real soap must be made with lye, no lye remains in our finished product after saponification (described below).

-It Doesn't Say "Lye" on My Soap Bar Ingredients
+It Doesn't Say "Lye" or "Sodium Hydroxide" on My Soap Bar Ingredients

 If it is real soap or contains real soap, it must be made with lye!

-Handmade natural soap bars and some Commercial "soap" bars are made with lye even though the words "sodium hydroxide" or "lye" do not appear on the labels.
+Handmade natural soap and some commercial "soap" bars are made with lye even though the words "sodium hydroxide" or "lye" do not appear on the labels.
 Does your bar of "soap" contain ingredients such as...

 - saponified oils: oils and butters are mixed with sodium hydroxide and a liquid (usually water).